-Provided the overload exceeds the chosen delay, 3 or 30 milliseconds, the monostable in U4/2 is triggered and causes a shut down of the H bridge through U5/1 and U6/1.
+DCC boosters require a delay between a short on the track and the cutout being activated to allow block cutouts to operate first.
+R8 and C5 provide this delay and also remove very short overloads.
+R16 and C8 prevent switching spikes in the H bridge from getting to the comparator.
+On the prototype, R8 and C5 were adjusted to give a delay of 30 milliseconds.
+Provided the overload exceeds 30 milliseconds, the monostable in U4/2 is triggered and causes a shut down of the H bridge through U5/1 and U6/1.
 The open collector of the comparator is needed to pull the voltage on pins 3 of U7 and U8 to zero to give the shut off while allowing R16 to set the switching delay in the bridge in normal operation.
 The 74HC123 monostable (U4) is retriggerable and has Schmidt trigger inputs which makes it ideal for the slow rise of the R8 / C5 filter.
 The monostable is set to about 0.5 seconds during which time the output on pin 12 is logic low.
-This forces pin 3 of U5 high and turns on the comparator U6/ 1 so causing a shut down.
+This forces pin 3 of U5 high and turns on the comparator U6/1, so causing a shut down.
 At the end of the monostable time, the H bridge is enabled again and the 'retry' takes place.
-The cycle repeats as long as the overload persists with an on time of 3 or 30 millisecs (set by R8 /R30/ C5) and an off time set by U4/2 of 0,5 seconds (or whatever the mono. is set to)
+The cycle repeats as long as the overload persists with an on time of 30 millisecs (set by R8 / C5) and an off time set by U4/2 of 0.5 seconds (or whatever the mono. is set to)

-The other half of the monostable U4/1 is used to detect the presence of a DCC input on pin 1.
+The other half of the monostable U4/1is used to detect the presence of a DCC input on pin 1.
 This is constantly retriggered while there is a DCC signal so keeping pin 13 high.
 If DCC is lost, pin 3 of U5/1 is forced high and the H bridge is shut off.
 This prevents the full DC voltage being applied to the track with possibly serious consequences, especially if there is a DC loco on the track.
 The time period of U4/1 is 10 milliseconds to allow for a maximum 'stretched zero' condition in the DCC signal.

 The 74HC123 monostable also has a 'reset' input which overrides the outputs if it is logic low.
-This is utilised in NB1 for shutting off the H bridge from an external logic signal, either as a safety measure from the command station or for creating the 'cutout' in the power needed for the bidirectional communications facility in RailCom..
+This is utilised in NB1 for shutting off the H bridge from an external logic signal, either as a safety measure from the command station or for creating the 'cutout' in the power needed for the bi-directional communications facility in RP 9.3.1.
 In the shut off state, all 4 of the MOSFETs are 'off' so the output impedance is very high.

-U5/3 and U5/4 create the anti-phase DCC signals for the two MOSFET drivers.
+U5/3 and U5/4 create the anti phase DCC signals for the two MOSFET drivers.
 U5/2 is spare.

 The inputs are opto-isolated and so is the overload output.
 Opto-isolation is an advantage if other boosters are being used.
-The input on connector J1 pins 3 and 5 may be driven with a DCC signal trom the output of another booster or a lower power bipolar or logic level signal.
-A positive voltage of between 5 and 12V on J1 pins 1 and 4 (4 is positive) will cause a shutdown of the output stage.
+The input on connector J1 pins 3 and 4 may be driven with a DCC signal from the output of another booster or a lower power bipolar or logic level signal.
+A positive voltage of between 5 and 12v on pins J1, 5 and 6 (6 is positive) will cause a shutdown of the output stage.

 Overload is indicated by a 5v DC sounder connected between J1 pins 8 and 9 and a LED between pin 7 and 9.
-U3 is an opto -isolator for remote indication of an overload if required.
+U3 is an opto-isolator for remote indication of an overload if required.